AlierPM/Joke-generate/README.md

 # Webpack Boilerplate: Set up project with webpack

 "This is an exercise to build a simple yet powerful webpack boilerplate, which I will later use as a starting point in all my projects.
-I followed the webpack official guides,to implement this installations and configuration.
+I followed the webpack official guides,to implement these installations and configuration.

 ## Built With